Wild Oats Markets: History

-Founded in 1987 in Boulder, Colorado, it was originally a chain of natural foods stores operating throughout the Western and Southwestern United States.
-In 2007, it was purchased by Whole Foods Market, Inc, but an FTC objection resulted in a reversal of the purchase.
+In 2007, Wild Oats Markets was purchased by Whole Foods Market, Inc, but an FTC objection resulted in a reversal of the purchase.
 In 2010, the company was bought by Luberski Inc. (d.b.a. as Hidden Villa Ranch), a West Coast–based food distributor, who then sold it to The Yucaipa Companies in 2012.

 Wild Oats currently produces and distributes various food products, including cereal, beverages, condiments, frozen and fresh items through partnerships with Walmart stores nationally and formerly through Fresh & Easy stores in California, Nevada and Arizona (Fresh & Easy shut down in 2015).
 The company is headquartered in Addison, Texas.